open-AIMS/NEC-estimation/README.md

 ========

-If you use our package, please use the folling citation: *Fisher, R., Ricardo, G., & Fox, D. (2020, July 30).
-Bayesian concentration-response modelling using jagsNEC.
+If you use our package, please use the folling citation: *Fisher, R., Ricardo, G., & Fox, D. (2020, July 30). jagsNEC: A Bayesian No Effect Concentration (NEC) package
 <a href="doi:10.5281/ZENODO.3966864" class="uri">doi:10.5281/ZENODO.3966864</a>*

 Examples